scriptotek/alma-slipsomat/README.md

 using Selenium browser automation.
 The script computes and stores checksums of all the letters to protect you from overwriting the work of others.

-Huh?!?
 Using something like Selenium for synchronizing files might seem like a rather silly approach.
 It is!
 It works… sort-of, but we'd much prefer that Ex Libris implemented a proper protocol we could use, so please go and vote for [this idea](http://ideas.exlibrisgroup.com/forums/308173-alma/suggestions/12471084-synchronizing-xsl-templates-with-external-systems) on Ideas